-The arena leasibility analysis prepared by CSL showed financing models ranging from full private sources (a model similar to the Air Canada Centre, Scotiabank Place and GM Place) to full public funding (such as the Pengrowth Saddledome and Mellon Center), with a range of financing options between these two polarities.
+The NHL arena case study prepared by CSL showed financing models ranging from full private sources (a model similar to the Air Canada Centre, Scotiabank Place and GM Place) to full public funding (such as the Pengrowth Saddledome and Mellon Center), with a range of financing options between these two polarities.

-In considering private financing structures, the Finance Subcommittee looked at the Real Estate Investment Trust concept and the possibility of a single investor.
-For a total private financing structure to work, the sports/entertainment facility must provide the investor with a return commensurate with its investment and associated risk.
+In considering private financing structures, the Finance sub-committee looked at the Real Estate Investment Trust (REIT) concept and the possibility of a single investor.
+For a total private financing structure to work, the sports/entertainment complex must provide the investor with a return commensurate with their is investment and associated risk.
 The main revenue sources for an investor in a project of this nature are operating surpluses generated by the facility and potential revenues from the development of ancillary lands.